An architectural journey through Ukraine’s Soviet atomograd city, built for the families evacuated from the Chernobyl nuclear disaster

 Yes.
 We were a little concerned about the sensitivity of visiting the city and taking photos but nobody gave us a secondary glance during the time we were there.
-We travel with a DSLR camera and lenses.
 Normally we keep our camera out in full view when walking around a place but in this instance, we decided to keep it inside a bag and only take it out when we wanted to take photos.
-Were we being overcautious.
-It’s difficult to tell but I always think it is better to be safe than sorry plus showing some respect for the situation around you never does any harm either.
+Were we being overcautious?
+It’s difficult to tell but I always think it is better to be safe than sorry plus showing some respect for the situation around you never does any harm.

 Is there accommodation in Slavutych?

 There are a couple of sleeping options in Slavutych with the best choice seemingly the Hotel Slavutych, which is located on the northern edge of the city park and close to the main square.
 There is also a hostel – Four Seasons Slavutich Hostel – which has private rooms as well as dorm beds.